-Iron is a vital nutrient that plays diverse essential functions in the human-body.
-It is necessary for production of red blood cells and transportation of oxygen to cells throughout different organs of the body.
+Iron is a vital nutrient that plays diverse essential functions in the human body.
+It is necessary for the production of red blood cells and the transportation of oxygen to cells throughout different organs of the body.

 Per 100g of Green chili peppers can deliver about 242 mg of vitamin C. One piece of green chili pepper includes about 109 mg (121% of DV) of vitamin C, while one piece of red chili pepper contains 65 mg (72% of DV).

 Chili pepper is a rich source of capsaicin.
-Though Capsaicin is responsible the Chili’s unique hot taste, this compound can contribute in lessening pain and inflammation.
+Though Capsaicin is responsible for the Chili’s unique hot taste, this compound can contribute to lessening pain and inflammation.
 Furthermore, Evidence shows 10g of red chili powder can increase the process of fat burning.

 Per 100g amount of Parsley contains about 133 mg of vitamin C. 2 Tbsp (8g) of fresh parsley contains about 10 mg (11% of DV) of vitamin C. The leafy green vegetable parsley is a great source of plant-based non-heme iron dietary iron.

 Vitamin C enriched Papaya consumption can boost up the absorption process of non-heme iron which can prevent and cure iron-deficiency anemia.
-In a study, people were given vegetarian diet containing 500 mg of vitamin C twice a day for two months.
-The result found increase of iron level by 17%, hemoglobin by 8%, ferritin by 12%.
+In a study, people were given a vegetarian diet containing 500 mg of vitamin C twice a day for two months.
+The result found an increase in iron level by 17%, hemoglobin by 8%, ferritin by 12%.

 Broccoli is a green cruciferous vegetable.
 Per 100g amount of Broccoli contains about 89 mg of vitamin C. One-half cup amount of cooked broccoli can provide about 51 mg of vitamin C (57% of DV).
 Researches show that a regular consumption of vitamin-C enriched Broccoli can lower oxidative stress, cuts down the risk of cancer, heart disease, and improves immunity.